Table of Contents (Jump to a Question):

 Also, it matters to me that non-vegans don’t write off veganism as excessively difficult.
 If we tell people that they have to refuse to eat from shared grills in order to be vegan, that rules out most non-vegan restaurants, including most of them at Disneyland.
 It is a very hard sell to get someone to go vegan if they think they have to do that, and it does nothing to save animals.
 It actually harms animals because it prevents people from going vegan because they can’t imagine themselves living that way.

-Again, it is a matter of personal choice whether you are comfortable eating from a shared kitchen space, but it is not a matter of whether the given food item is vegan or not.
+It is a matter of personal choice whether you are comfortable eating from a shared kitchen space, but it is not a matter of whether the given food item is vegan or not.
 It is vegan if the ingredients listed in the preparation of the dish do not contain animal products.
 I sometimes get messages telling me that I’m not really vegan because I eat from shared grills.
 This is the wrong approach, in my opinion.

 Is the Impossible Burger vegan?